hoxfon/react-native-twilio-programmable-voice/README.md

 # react-native-twilio-programmable-voice
 This is a React Native wrapper for Twilio Programmable Voice SDK that lets you make and receive calls from your ReactNatvie App.
-This module is not curated or maintained by Twilio.
+This module is not curated nor maintained, but inspired by Twilio.

 ## Migrating Android from v1 to v2 (incoming call use FCM)